Group Tabs Content

 Duke in DC Office - University Academic and Outreach Center

 Duke in DC is a multi-functional academic and outreach center that offers Duke activities and amenities such as academic programs, research briefings, policy seminars, alumni receptions, board meetings, faculty and staff offices, videoconferencing capabilities, and more.
-Contact Elizabeth Jackson to coordinate alumni events and activities; contact Alyssa Dack '10 to reserve office/event space.
+Alumni and current students interested in requesting conference/event space for a Duke-related event at the Duke in DC Office must submit a reservation request here.

 Young Alumni Development Council